Sarjuuk/aowow/README.md

   + [GNU Multiple Precision](https://www.php.net/manual/en/book.gmp.php) (When using TrinityCore as auth source)
 + MySQL ≥ 5.5.30
 + [TDB 335.21101](https://github.com/TrinityCore/TrinityCore/releases/tag/TDB335.21101)
++ WIN: php.exe needs to be added to the `PATH` system variable, if it isn't already.
 + Tools require cmake: Please refer to the individual repositories for detailed information
   + [MPQExtractor](https://github.com/Sarjuuk/MPQExtractor) / [FFmpeg](https://ffmpeg.org/download.html) / (optional: [BLPConverter](https://github.com/Sarjuuk/BLPConverter))
   + WIN users may find it easier to use these alternatives